System Maintenance occurs every Friday.

 Design for Reliability

 Semiconductor reliability is at a crossroads.
-In the past, reliability meant discovering, characterizing, and modeling failure mechanisms and determining their impact on the reliability of the circuit.
+In the past, reliability meant discovering, characterizing and modeling failure mechanisms, and then determining their impact on the reliability of the circuit.
 Today, reliability can involve tradeoffs between performance and reliability, assessing the impact of new materials, dealing with limited margins, etc. The product lifecycle for many components has become so short that there are limited opportunities to impact the overall reliability of the device, whether that be testing at the package level or even the wafer level.
-While reliability levels are at an all-time high level in the industry, design changes and tradeoffs may cause the chip reliability to quickly deteriorate.
-Thus, engineers have to put thought and effort into the reliability of a component during the design phase.
+While reliability levels are at an all-time high in the industry, rapid changes may quickly cause reliability to deteriorate.
+This requires that one put thought and effort into the reliability of a component upfront, during the design phase.
+The question is how to do this properly.
+The industry needs competent engineers and scientists to help solve these problems.
+Design for Reliability is a 1-day course that offers detailed instruction on a variety of subjects pertaining to designing in reliability.
+This course is designed for every manager, engineer, and technician concerned with reliability in the semiconductor field, designing semiconductor components, or supplying tools to the industry.

 Register for this Course